Training-free Zero-shot Composed Image Retrieval with Local Concept Reranking: Introduction

-However, this direct usage has two limitations.
-Firstly, the efficiency of existing methods is compromised by training large foundation models on downstream image-text pairs or task-specific triplets.
-Secondly, current methods represent the composed query as an implicit holistic embedding, assuming that the interaction between the reference image and modified text is encoded.
-Typical interactions involve addition, negation, comparison, spatial relations variation, etc~\cite{baldrati2023zero}.
-However, the interactions encoding image-image relations are typically not learned in foundation models' pretraining processes~\cite{radford2021learning,li2022blip}, which are mainly trained on image-text pairs.
-Specifically, in image-text pairs, the text is an image caption with every word in the text having a correspondence in the target image.
-In contrast, in image-text-image triplets, the text is an instruction, encoding variations of the reference visual content and can be irrelevant to the target image.
+However, this direct usage \sg{approach} has two \sg{drawbacks:} Firstly, a large amount of computational resources is required for training large foundation models on downstream image-text pairs~\cite{saito2023pic2word,baldrati2023zero} or task-specific triplets~\cite{levy2023data,liu2023zero} which reduces model learning efficiency; Secondly, current methods are less \sg{transparent to human understanding}.
+They represent \sg{a} composed query as an implicit holistic embedding, assuming that the interaction between the reference image and modified text is \sg{implicitly} encoded.
+However, typical interactions that encode image-image relations such as addition, negation, comparison, spatial relations \sg{variation}~\cite{baldrati2023zero} are not learned in the pretraining processes of foundation models~\cite{radford2021learning,li2022blip}, which primarily focus training with image-text pairs. \sg{Therefore, this implicit encoding assumption is computationally {\em not} enforced nor necessarily valid.} Specifically, in image-text pairs, the text is a descriptive image caption, aligning with the visual content of the target image.
+In contrast, in image-text-image triplets, the text is an instruction encoding variations of the reference visual content, which can be irrelevant to the target image.
+Using text-image aligned space~\cite{radford2021learning} directly, \sg{such as}~\cite{saito2023pic2word,baldrati2023zero}, to \sg{represent change instruction is sub-optimal}.